-According to researchers from Ohio, mindfulness (the practice of focusing attention and awareness on the moment) can help lower blood pressure.
+According to researchers from Ohio, mindfulness could help with blood pressure

 A Quick Look